Marketing to law firms, sell your products and services to solicitors and barristers across the UK.

-Solicitors have studied and worked for over a decade in an institutionalized system which requires high standards for the use of language and references.
+Solicitors have studied and worked for over a decade in an institutionalised system which requires high standards for the use of language and references.

-You must avoid marketing jargon and an exaggerated of the features and benefits – they see it as salesy and inaccurate.
+You must avoid marketing jargon and an exaggeration of the features and benefits – they see it as salesy and inaccurate.

 It would be best if your message was pitched in the language they use at work – your marketing messages should be both factual and serious in tone.

 Most firms look for credibility so include testimonials and showcase your client relationship with other legal companies.

 Legal firms in the UK are divided between solicitors and barristers.